Brian Malow at the Social Media Soiree party during the American Association for the Advancement of Science meeting in Washington, D.C.

 Malow was featured in one of the first MicrobeWorld Video episodes about 3 years ago.

 Cut and paste this link - http://bit.ly/gTniHl - into your address b...
 Read More

-Scanning electromicrograph of Staphylococcus aureus bacteria (yellow, round items) killing and escaping from a human white cell.
-Credit: National Institutes of Health/Department of Health and Human Services (NIAID) Read More
+Scanning electromicrograph of Staphylococcus aureus bacteria.
+Credit: National Institutes of Health/Department of Health and Human Services (NIAID).
+Read More

 Physarum polycephalum, slime mold, grown in a large perti plate on moist paper towels using oatmeal as the food source.
 Culture was grown in the dark at room temperature.
 The paper towel was moistened every day with tap water.
 After 3 week’s the culture formed sporangia (fruiting bodies).
 Im...
 Read More

 Under a very high magnification of 12000X, this colorized scanning electron micrograph (SEM) revealed the presence of a large grouping of Gram-negative Salmonella typhimurium bacteria that had been isolated from a pure culture.
 See PHIL 10982 for a black and white version of this image.

 Yeast form of Histoplasma capsulatum in PMN of peripheral blood.
 Wright stain (900X) Read More